FREQUENTLY ASKED QUESTIONS

 Making the first call is scary.
-Showing up to the first appointment is even scarier.
+Thinking about cancelling but deciding to show up to the first appointment anyway is even scarier.
 It’s also normal to leave that very first session and think, “Why in the world did I just tell all of that really personal information to a complete stranger?!”
 Rest assured, all of this is normal.
 In an attempt to ease some of those nerves, here are some things you can expect out of therapy:

 – Compassion and empathy; no judgment

 – Illumination of current patterns and introduction to new perspectives

 – Interventions meant to elicit the change you’re seeking

 Many of us had to get creative during the pandemic, one way that we did was by expanding our offering of “telehealth” aka video/phone sessions.
 We use a HIPAA-compliant platform built into SimplePractice for our telehealth sessions.
 We are happy to continue to offer telehealth for those who need it as well as in person appointments at our offices in Nashville and Clarksville.
 Please note that due to licensing laws, we are only able to provide telehealth for those who are physically in the state of TN OR out of the country at the time of their appointment.

 Do you provide Supervision services?